Kohei Saito

 Kohei Saito (斎藤 幸平, Saitō Kōhei) (born January 31, 1987) is a Japanese philosopher.
 He is an associate professor at the University of Tokyo.
 Saito works on ecology and political economy from a Marxist perspective.
 His 2020 book Capital in the Anthropocene has been credited for inspiring a resurgence of interest in Marxist thought in Japan.

 Early life and education

 Saito graduated from Shiba Junior & Senior High School (芝中学校・芝高等学校), a private school in Tokyo.
-Saito studied at the University of Tokyo (UTokyo) for three months and voluntarily withdrew from UTokyo.
-He enrolled in Wesleyan University, Connecticut from 2005 to 2009 as a Freeman Asian Scholarship recipient.
-In 2009, he began his master's studies at the Free University of Berlin, and in 2012 he switched to Humboldt University of Berlin where he was enrolled until 2015.
+He then studied at the University of Tokyo for three months before voluntarily withdrawing from the university.
+He later attended Wesleyan University from 2005 to 2009 as a Freeman Asian Scholarship recipient.
+In 2009, he began his master's studies at the Free University of Berlin, and in 2012 he switched to Humboldt University of Berlin, where he was enrolled until 2015.
 Andreas Arndt was his doctoral advisor.

 Career

 Saito was subsequently a visiting scholar at the University of California, Santa Barbara.
 In 2016, Saito published the book Nature versus Capital: Marx's Ecology in his Unfinished Critique of Capitalism, which is based on his doctoral dissertation.
 In it, he reconstructs Karl Marx's ecological critique of capitalism, by drawing on the manuscripts and excerpts from Marx's estate.

 Saito co-edited Volume 18 of Division Four of the Marx-Engels-Gesamtausgabe, which was published in 2019.
 Work on this book had informed his dissertation, which he completed at the Humboldt University of Berlin.
 In 2017, the English-language version of his book was published.
 From 2017 to March 2022 he was an associate professor at Osaka City University.
 He was made an associate professor at the University of Tokyo Graduate School of Arts and Sciences Interdisciplinary Cultural Studies in April 2022.